ddmcdonald/sparser/README.md

 side-effects.
 It does not 'return' anything, though it has machinery for periodically reading out its chart or the objects it has recognized or instantiated (i.e. categories and instances of categories).
-Sparser uses its native KRISP language to define its domain models and represent the information it identifies as it reads.
-KRISP can be easily converted to OWL triples of JSON.
+Sparser uses its native KRISP KR language to define its domain models and represent the information that it identifies as it reads.
+KRISP can be easily converted to OWL triples or JSON.

 Sparser is an open-source project under the Eclipse Public License (see LICENSE).
-The definitive repository for Sparser is on GitHub at https://github.com/ddmcdonald/sparser, people who have been registered as 'contributors' can push commits to the repository directly.
+The definitive repository for Sparser is on GitHub at https://github.com/ddmcdonald/sparser/, people who have been registered as 'contributors' can push commits to the repository directly.

 # Prerequisites